 There was virtually no difference in the raindrop concentration associated with the first updraught.
-However, there were two local maxima associated with the second updraught: one between 30-40 min at z = 2-4 km, and the other between 50-60 min at z = 7-9 km.
-In the control run, many raindrops precipitated before 20 min (Figure 6b).
-Some raindrops were transferred to graupel particles via direct freezing, but there were few raindrops remaining near cloud top (e.g., Figure 5c).
-In the multiple thermal run, the second thermal started 20 min from the beginning.
+However, there were two local maxima associated with the second updraught: one between 30 and 40 min at z = 2-4 km and the other between 50 and 60 min at z = 7-9 km.
+In the control run, many raindrops precipitated before 20 min (Fig. 6b).
+Some raindrops were transferred to graupel particles via direct freezing, but there were few raindrops remaining near the cloud top (e.g. Fig. 5c).
+In the multi-thermal run, the second thermal started 20 min from the beginning.
 The lower-level maximum around 30-40 min was related to raindrops developed with the second thermal.
-There was a second maximum at z = 7-9 km (e.g., Figure 12).
+There was a second maximum at z = 7-9 km (e.g. Fig. 12).

-There were very little differences in the graupel concentrations between the multi-thermals run and the control run before 45 min by comparing Figures 6a and 10a.
-However, two maxima appeared at 60 min and 75 min between 7 and 8 km with the multi-thermals run.
-The graupel concentrations were much higher, 12 and 17 $L^{-1}$ , compared to less than 2 $L^{-1}$ at about 40 min in the control run, which indicated more riming in the multi-thermals run.
+There were very little differences in the graupel concentrations between the multi-thermals run and the control run before 45 min by comparing Figs. 6a and 10a.
+However, two maxima appeared at 60 and 75 min between 7 and 8 km with the multi-thermals run.
+The graupel concentrations were much higher, 12 and $17 L^{-1}$ , compared with less than $2 L^{-1}$ at about 40 min in the control run, which indicated more riming in the multi-thermals run.
 Similarly, there were very little changes in the ice crystal concentration before 45 min.
-Associated with the two graupel maxima, there were two ice crystal maxima: one maximu being 84.9 $L^{-1}$ at 58 min and z = 6.9 km and the other maximum being 121 $L^{-1}$ at 69 min and z = 6.75 km.
+Associated with the two graupel maxima, there were two ice crystal maxima, one maximum being $84.9 L^{-1}$ at 58 min and z = 6.9 km and the other maximum being $121 L^{-1}$ at 69 min and z = 6.75 km.